Thermadiag/seq/docs/tiny_string.md

 ## Size and bookkeeping

-By default on 64 bits machines, a `tiny_string` contains enough room to store a 16 bytes string, therefore a length of 15 bytes for null terminated strings.
-Starting version 1.2 of *seq* library, tiny_string does not store any additional bytes for internal bookkeeping.
+By default on 64 bits machines, a `tiny_string` contains enough room to store a 16 bytes string, therefore a length of 15 bytes for null terminated strings. tiny_string does not store any additional bytes for internal bookkeeping.
 The fact that a string MUST be null terminated allows some tricks in order to use the full string size for SSO.

 This means that the default `seq::tstring` has a size of 16 bytes and can hold a small string of...
 16 bytes (including trailing 0).
 Likewise, `seq::tiny_string<char, std::char_traits<char>, std::allocator<char>, 31>` has a size of 32 bytes and can hold a small string of 32 bytes.

-When the tiny_string grows beyong the preallocated threshold, memory is allocated on the heap based on provided allocator using a grow factor of 2.

-Starting version 1.2 of *seq* library, tiny_string behaves exactly like std::string and does not deallocate memory on shrinking, except on calls to `shrink_to_fit()`.
+When the tiny_string grows beyong the preallocated threshold, memory is allocated on the heap based on provided allocator using a grow factor of 2. tiny_string behaves exactly like std::string and does not deallocate memory on shrinking, except on calls to `shrink_to_fit()`.

 Several typedefs are provided for convenience:

--	`seq::tstring`: equivalent to `seq::tiny_string<char, std::char_traits<char>, std::allocator<char>, 0 >`
+-	`seq::tstring`: equivalent to `seq::tiny_string<char, std::allocator<char>, 0 >`
--	`seq::wtstring`: equivalent to `seq::tiny_string<wchar_t, std::char_traits<wchar_t>, std::allocator<wchar_t>, 0 >`
+-	`seq::wtstring`: equivalent to `seq::tiny_string<wchar_t, std::allocator<wchar_t>, 0 >`

 ## Static size